 Rental Increases – Advice to Landlords & Tenants

 Landlords balance the rising costs of owning a property with growing investment returns.
-Tenants, on the other hand, are doing their own balancing act when it comes to juggling rising household expenses, employment uncertainty and numerous economic pressures.
+Tenants, on the other hand, are doing their own balancing act when it comes to juggling rising household expenses, employment uncertainty, rumerous economic pressures, not to mention Covid.
 Negotiating a fair and justifiable rental increase can seem unlikely at best.

 This should persuade landlords to retain reliable tenants by posing a reasonable, inflation-related escalation when it comes time for the renewal, and being negotiable where appropriate.